ds0nt/shed/README.md

 # Shed

-Under construction :construction: - help welcome - not for profit - no favoritism of model providers
+Under construction :construction: - help welcome - not for profit - no favoritism of model providers - opinionated code from the Golang ninja Dan.

 ## Installation